HariSekhon/HAProxy-configs/README.md

 See the ```untested/``` directory for a few more including SSL config versions I haven't got round to testing yet but should work.

 See also ```find_active_server.py``` from my [PyTools](https://github.com/harisekhon/pytools) repo and its related adjacent programs for on-the-fly command line determination of active masters or first responding peers across many of these same technologies.

+This repo is forked from the haproxy directory of the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection) which it has now replaced as a submodule.
+These HAProxy configs are tested against Docker containers as part of CI tests in that repo.